openhealthcare/gloss/README.md

 ### InformationSource

-The Information source sits between the gloss api and the database layer for patient information.
-This allows different services to query external services if necessary for patient information.

-By default it will check the database and if it doesn't find it, post an hl7 message.
-This functionality will be changed in future to just look in the database.
+When the query api requests information it hits this.
+This checks the database and returns everything about the patient.
+This should be overridden to make external calls.

 You can set your own by settings an INFORMATION_SOURCE path to a class in your settings.
 This class has a single method called patient_information which takes an identifier.
 The class takes an intialiser of the information source.